Birds of North Carolina:

 Global Rank G5

 Coastal Plain Winter visitor/resident.
 Uncommon along the northern half of the coast and in Tidewater; rare to uncommon, and somewhat erratic, along the southern half of the coast.
 A very rare to rare visitor to inland lakes in the province.
 Small numbers can be seen flying over the ocean, though birds seldom stop and forage there; most of the state's small wintering population occurs on Pamlico Sound, with smaller numbers in refuge ponds and impoundments, and on other bays and sounds.
 Mainly late Oct to mid-Apr.
 A male lingered at Pea Island NWR (Dare) until 4 Jun 2019, and a female lingered at that refuge until 12 Jun 2023.
+In summer 2024, singles were notable at Point of Marsh (Carteret) on 18 Jun and at Pea Island on 14 Jul.
 Peak counts: 4,500, in Stumpy Point Bay (Dare), 30 Dec 2016, is a remarkable number (if correct), as there are no other counts even approaching this number in recent years.

 Mountains Transient and winter visitor.
 Rare in the southern mountains, from Buncombe southward.
 Casual in the northern mountains, where there are very few lakes suitable for the species; apparently just several records, from Watauga and Yancey.
+Quite late was a male at Black Mountain (Buncombe) on 18 May 2024.
 Most remarkable was a female found at Bass Lake in Blowing Rock (Watauga) on 25 Jun 2019 and noted there through the remainder of the summer season.
-Peak counts: 31, Lake Julian (Buncombe), 30 Jan 2014; 4, Cashiers (Jackson), 17 Dec 1985.
+Peak counts: 31, Lake Julian (Buncombe), 30 Jan 2014; 25, Ecusta Pond (Transylvania), 28 Feb 2024; 4, Cashiers (Jackson), 17 Dec 1985.

 Finding Tips This can be a difficult bird to find and identify.
 Nowhere does it occur in NC in any numbers, and counts of more than about 50 birds are unusual and may represent misidentified Lesser Scaups.
 Some birds winter in Pamlico Sound near Swan Quarter and in other portions of Pamlico Sound, the lower Pamlico River, lower Neuse River, etc. A few can be found each fall and winter at Lake Mattamuskeet and the Pea Island ponds, the lower Cape Fear River, in flight over the ocean, and other sites.
 In recent years, small groups have wintered on Brier Creek Reservoir or Lake Crabtree near Raleigh, amid larger numbers of Lesser Scaups; this is actually the most reliable place in the state to see them at the present (2023) time.
 Though the species can be seen from some of the ferries, such as Swan Quarter, it can be difficult to study the birds from a moving boat to be 100% sure that you are looking at Greaters!